William Wordsworth (7th April, 1770 – 23rd April, 1850)

 1. He was an important English Romantic poet

-2. He heralded Romantic age in English literature with Coleridge in 1798with the joint publication of Lyrical Ballads.
+2. He heralded Romantic age in English literature with Coleridge in 1798with the joint publication of Lyrical Ballads.3.
+Wordsworth's magnum opus is The Prelude, a semiautobiographical poem.

 4.It was posthumously published and it was initially known as the poem ‘to Coleridge’